tandeshao/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:** For Name and Phone, extra white spaces (2 or more) between words/numbers will be replaced with a single white space. <br>
-For example, using '_' to represent a single whitespace, 'John_ _ _Doe' will be trimmed to 'John_Doe'.
+For example, 'John &nbsp;&nbsp;&nbsp; Doe' will be trimmed to 'John_Doe'.
 </div>

 Examples: